Cable tie

-A cable tie (also known as a hose tie, panduit, tie wrap, wire tie, zap-straps, or zip tie) is a type of fastener for holding items together, primarily electrical cables and wires.
+A cable tie (also known as a hose tie, panduit, tie wrap, wire tie, Steggel tie or zip tie) is a type of fastener for holding items together, primarily electrical cables and wires.
 Because of their low cost, ease of use, and binding strength, cable ties are ubiquitous, finding use in a wide range of other applications.
 Cable ties were first manufactured by Thomas & Betts under the brand name Ty-Rap.

-The common cable tie, normally made of nylon, has a flexible tape section with teeth that engage with a pawl in the head to form a ratchet so that as the free end of the tape section is pulled the cable tie tightens and does not come undone.
+The common cable tie, normally made of nylon, has a flexible tape section with teeth that engage with a pawl in the head to form a ratchet, so that as the free end of the tape section is pulled the cable tie tightens and does not come undone.
 When the mouthpiece is inserted through the grooves and pulled tight, it creates a secure, adjustable loop, which locks in place like a knot.
 Some ties include a tab that can be depressed to release the ratchet so that the tie can be loosened or removed, and possibly reused.
-Stainless steel versions, some coated with a rugged plastic, have been developed for exterior applications and hazardous environments.
+Stainless steel versions, some coated with rugged plastic, have been developed for exterior applications and hazardous environments.